TuckerFaulk/HAVS-CALC-DB-PP4/README.md

 *As a Site User:*

 1. **Account Registration**: I can Register an Account so that I can access the system to assess a task with the calculator.
+(Story Points)
 2. **View Calculator**: I can View the Calulator so that I can start to assess the vibration exposure of a new task.
+(Story Points)
 3. **Add Equipment to Calculator**: I can Add Equipment to a new Project so that I can include the equipment being used during a task to then assess the vibration exposure.
+(Story Points)
 4. **Edit Equipment Details in Calculator**: I can Edit Equipment Details in an Existing Project so that I can update equipment details where the duration of use has changed.
+(Story Points)
 5. **Delete Equipment in Calculator**: I can Delete Equipment in an Existing Project so that I can remove equipment which my no longer be used in a task.
+(Story Points)
 6. **Reset Calculator**: I can Reset Calculator so that I can assess a new task.
+(Story Points)
 7. **Calculate Exposure Details**: I can Calculate Exposure Details so that I can assess the overall exposure to vibartion of a task.
+(Story Points)
 8. **View Equipment List**: I can View the Equipment List so that I can ensure the equipment needed for their calculation us available.
+(Story Points)
 9. **View Equipment Details**: I can View Equipment Details so that I can view the exposure limits of various items and decide which equipment is the safest to use.
+(Story Points)
 10. **Equipment Pagination**: I can View a Paginated List of Equipment so that I can easily find equipment and view it's details.
+(Story Points)
 11. **Filter Equipment**: I can Filter Equipment by Category so that it is easier to find the equipment I am looking for - e.g. browsing through the equipment list.
+(Story Points)
 12. **Add Project**: I can Add a Project so that instead of reseting my calculator for a new task, I can create a new project and add to a new calculator (saving ones previously created to go back to).
+(Story Points)

 *As a Site Admin:*

 1. **Add equipment**: I can Add Equipment so that It is available for a user to included it within a calculator.
+(Story Points)
 2. **Edit Equipment Details**: I can Edit Equipment Details so that The most up to date information is available to the user.
+(Story Points)
 3. **Delete Equipment**: I can Delete Equipment so that It is no longer available to be used in a calculator.
+(Story Points)
 4. **Add Categories**: I can Add a Category so that It is available to be allocated to equipment.
+(Story Points)
 5. **Edit Categories**: I can Edit a Category so that The correct category can be allocated to equipment.
+(Story Points)
 6. **Delete Categories**: I can Delete a Category so that It is no longer available to be allocated to equipment.
+(Story Points)

 **Wireframes**